omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 # Run update_instance_dates every day

 ## Edited files on 5/30/19
-(uploaded at work)
+(uploaded at home)
-- mainsite_workouts.py
-- movements_list.py
-- settings.py
+- views.py
-- models.py (requires deleting database and migrations)
 - forms.py
+- urls.py
-- views.py
+- created edit_schedule.html
-- admin.py
+- user_page.html

 ## Functionality completed on 5/30/2019:
-- added gender field to workouts and workout creation form
-- created custom user model so I can hold more info like gender etc.
-  - requires deleting database and all migrations
-- changed admin page to show user model and new user fields
-- add initial gender to workout creation to be the gender of the user
+- added add result and schedule workout buttons to user_page workouts that don't have anything done yet
+- add a change scheduled date button on instances
+  - removes the date they don't want and adds new one
+  - can only currently remove 1 date at a time

 #### Notes:
 - can add db_index=True to fields that get ordered_by/filtered_by a lot (date fields)